Life insurance frequently asked questions

 You may get an interim death certificate if the death gets referred to a coroner and an inquest is opened.
 We can accept this, but we'll usually need to ask the coroner to give us some more information before we can start to assess the claim.
 You may need to wait until the inquest is complete before we can assess the death claim.

-Why would I want to put my life insurance cover into trust?
+Should I put life insurance in a trust?

 If your life insurance policy is in a Trust, we may be able to pay the claim quicker than if your policy isn’t in a trust, provided there is at least one surviving trustee.
 It could also help keep the payout outside the scope of Inheritance Tax.
 If you're considering a trust, talk to a financial adviser.
 Bear in mind that tax rules may change in the future.
 If you don’t have a financial adviser, you can find one at unbiased.co.uk.
 Please be aware that you may need to pay for this advice.